4Drea4/Recipe-Discovery-App/README.md

 You will use a free, public API for recipe data and implement a varietys of hooks, state management patterns, and routing solutions to create a feature-rich, single-page application (SPA).

+### Reflection
+ The most difficult part of this project so far has been successfully utilizing routes and hooks to help me retrieve the data from the API.
+In addition having trouble managing my state.
+I think as the app is taking more features I have been having a bit of trouble, I also have been having some issues with managing my data.
+Initially was running into errors expecting certain outputs but running into issues when testing because I am using local storage.

 ### Technologies:
 - State Management and data fetching
 - Custom Hooks